MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-signing-overview.md

 ---
 title: Overview of Server Message Block signing in Windows
-description: Learn how to configure SMB signing, how to determine whether SMB signing is enabled, and how to disable SMB signing. ms.date: 03/26/2024
+description: Learn how to configure SMB signing, how to determine whether SMB signing is enabled, and how to disable SMB signing. ms.date: 04/19/2024
 author: robinharwood
 ms.author: wscontent
 ms.topic: overview
-#customer intent: As a IT administrator, I want understand what SMB signing is so that I better support my customers and design secure file storage solutions.
+#customer intent: As an IT administrator, I want to understand what SMB signing is so that I can better support my customers and design secure file storage solutions.
 ---

 # What is Server Message Block signing?